ElucidataInc/polly-docs/docs/Data Lake.md

 *   **Selectivity** : how selectively essential the gene is between sensitive and resistant cell lines (the more positive the selectivity is, the more selective the gene is).

-As shown in the following image, one can search for a gene for it’s essentiality and press Go to check the scores.
+As shown in the following image, you can search for a gene for it’s essentiality and *Press Go* to check the scores.

 ![Select gene](../img/DepMapCCLE/image5.png)

-The search returns a Essentiality map in the left with the searched gene highlighted with Red.
-The right panel describes the efficacy and selectivity scores of the matched gene and the dependency scores in different models in the datalake.
+The search returns an *essentiality map* on the left panel with the searched gene highlighted with red color.
+The right panel describes the efficacy and selectivity scores of the *matched gene* and the *dependency scores* of different models in the datalake.

 ![Essentiality](../img/DepMapCCLE/image6.png)
 ![Matched genes](../img/DepMapCCLE/image7.png)